AdobeDocs/analytics.en/help/analyze/landing.md

 ### Create a custom company report {#company-report}

-Custom reports are called company Reports and are found in the Company Reports menu shown below.
-Previously created reports and new reports are listed in the create project modal.
+Custom reports created and saved for others in your login company to use, are called company reports.
+Previously created company reports and newly created company reports are listed in the Create Project modal as shown below.

 To create a new Company report,